top of page

 Definition:

-In conclusion, Voronoi diagrams are a powerful tool for exploring the relationship between shape and function in bone structure.
-By modifying the settings used to generate the Voronoi chart, it is possible to create a wide range of bone shapes and sizes.
-This makes Voronoi diagrams an ideal tool to study the relation between shape and function in bone structure.
+In conclusion, Voronoi diagrams are an effective tool for investigating the link between form and function in bone structure.
+It is possible to construct a broad variety of bone forms and sizes by altering the parameters used to build the Voronoi chart.
+As a result, Voronoi diagrams are an excellent tool for investigating the relationship between form and function in bone structure.

 Ar.
 Neil John Bersabe